craftercms/craftercms/README.md

 * `buildLogRotate` Build a LogRotate Docker image
 * `buildMainImages` Build the main Docker images
 * `buildAllImages` Build all the Docker images
+* `deleteDockerArtifacts` Delete all Docker artifacts (CrafterCMS and non-CrafterCMS, including containers, images, and volumes)

 ## 2.2 Options